micromind-toolkit/micromind/recipes/object_detection/README.md

 python train.py cfg/yolo_phinet.py
 ```

-If you want to scale the input resolution, you can simple pass override the argument from the CLI, as in:
+If you want to scale the input resolution, you can simply override the argument from the CLI, as in:
 ```
 python train.py cfg/yolo_phinet.py --input_shape 3,96,96
 ```